Assistant Professor, Department of Educational and Counselling Psychology

 Published Refereed Articles

-Wong, T. K. Y., Konishi, C. & Zhao, K. (in press).
+Wong, T. K. Y., Konishi, C. & Zhao, K. (2018).
 Anger and anger regulation among adolescents: A consideration of sex and age differences.
-Canadian Journal of Behavioural Science.
+Canadian Journal of Behavioural Science, 50, 1-8.

 Konishi, C., Miyazaki, Y., Hymel, S., & Waterhouse, T. D. (2017).
 Investigating associations between school climate and bullying in secondary schools: Multilevel contextual effects modeling.
 School Psychology International, 38, 240-263.